-The most recent full triennial valuation of the Fund was carried out by Barnett Waddingham, the Fund's actuary, as at 31 March 2013, in accordance with the Funding Strategy Statement of the Fund and Regulation 36 of the Local Government Pension Scheme (Administration) Regulations 2008.
-The results were published in the triennial valuation report dated 31 March 2014.
+The last such valuation for the Fund was carried out by Barnett Waddingham, as at 31 March 2013 in accordance with the Funding Strategy Statement of the Fund and Regulation 36 of the Local Government Pension Scheme (Administration) Regulations 2008.
+The results were published in the triennial valuation report which is available on the Council's website at the link below.
+The next valuation will take place as at 31 March 2016.